 The Turkish Prime Minister Recep Tayyip Erdogan began his highly publicized “Arab Spring” tour in Cairo this month as part of an effort to strengthen relations with the new government following the ousting of President Hosni Mubarak.
-Thousands of Egyptians rushed to greet the Turkish Prime Minister, chanting “Egypt, Turkey – one fist”.
+Thousands of Egyptians rushed to greet the Turkish Prime Minister, chanting “Egypt, Turkey – one hand”.
 Although plans for a speech in Tahrir Square were abandoned, Erdogan was symbolically honored there during Friday demonstrations.

 During the three day visit, Erdogan is reported to have signed thirteen agreements with the Egyptian authorities, and pledged to triple investment and trade between Egypt and Turkey to five billion dollars.
 Both countries also agreed on a number of ambitious megaprojects including connecting their electricity grids across the Mediterranean; as well as hooking up Egypt’s gas pipeline to the 4,000 km long Nabucco pipeline.
 A week later, Turkish Foreign Minister, Ahmet Davutoglu proclaimed his vision of a strategic alliance between Egypt and Turkey which he described as an “Axis of Democracy”.